-The Local Governing Body of Hunsley Primary is responsible for ensuring that this school policy and procedure is implemented fairly, consistently and objectively.
+The Local Governing Body of Hunsley Primary has a legal responsibility to ensure that this school policy and procedure is implemented fairly, consistently and objectively.

 The Headteacher of Hunsley Primary is responsible for overseeing the introduction, implementation, monitoring and review of this policy.